apache/spark/docs/sql-ref-ansi-compliance.md

 +---+
 ```

+### Store assignment
+As mentioned at the beginning, when `spark.sql.storeAssignmentPolicy` is set to `ANSI`(which is the default value), Spark SQL complies with the ANSI store assignment rules.
+During table insertion, Spark will throw exception on numeric value overflow or the source value can't be stored as the target type.

 ### Type coercion
 #### Type Promotion and Precedence
 When `spark.sql.ansi.enabled` is set to `true`, Spark SQL uses several rules that govern how conflicts between data types are resolved.